i3D-net/ONE-GameHosting-SDK/tests/readme.md

 ### Utilities

-Test utilities go in tests/util.h.
+Test utilities go in `tests/one/arcus/util.h` and eventually in `tests/one/ping/util.h`.